Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 On their platform, features are powered by advanced analytics and machine learning algorithms.
 GEP’s AI solutions help organizations manage supplier relationships while driving cost savings — both crucial in achieving procurement excellence in the long term.

-Because GEP’s platform is powered by machine learning, procurement professionals can access the benefits of analyzing large volumes of data, improving supplier relationships, and strategic cost-efficiency.
+Because GEP’s platform is powered by machine learning, procurement professionals can access the benefits of analyzing large volumes of data, improving supplier relationships, and achieving strategic cost-efficiency.

 5. Scoutbee